 You'll feel it.
 When you hit the sweet spot, the ball comes off the paddle cleanly with minimal vibration.
 If you're hitting off-center, you'll feel a jarring sensation and the ball won't have the same pace.
 Practice tossing the ball up and focusing on center contact until it becomes automatic.

-Does topspin really make that much difference?
+Does topspin really make that much difference when learning how to hit a pickleball harder?

 Absolutely.
 Topspin is your safety net for hitting harder.
 Without it, you're limited in how aggressive you can be because the ball will sail out.
 With topspin, you can swing freely knowing the ball will dip into the court.
 It's the difference between hitting with confidence and hitting tentatively.